Nagendra1997/mesibo-documentation/android_custom_tutorial.md

 ## Using MesiboUI components
-Mesibo offers ready to use UI modules which be used to build your application .
-Mesibo UI modules are completely customizable.
+Mesibo offers ready to use UI fragments which be used to build your application .
+Mesibo UI fragments are completely customizable as per your need.

 There are primarily two types of UI fragment
  - `MesiboUserListFragment`, which displays all the users and messages